alexn0320/CHIP-8-Emulator/Readme.md

 ./chip8 ./ROM/IBM_Logo.ch8
 ```

-- To run using the debug mode (in which you can see CPU info such as register values or memory), run the
+- To run using the debug mode run the
 executable using the `-debug` flag.
 - Supported operations in debug mode:
     - `cycle`: executes a single CPU cycle.